 And the ability to deliver these solutions digitally is more important than ever.
-Campus shutdowns and the lack of preparedness for remote learning when institutions went suddenly virtual last year led to revenue loss and overall uncertainty throughout the higher ed industry.
+Campus shutdowns and the lack of preparedness for remote learning when institutions went suddenly virtual led to revenue loss and overall uncertainty throughout the higher ed industry.
+So as your institution turns its attention to 2022 planning, be sure to understand why it’s essential to provide holistic digital experiences for your students that cover their entire lifecycle.
 When you embrace the value of digital experiences and unlock the ability to educate virtually, you’ll be ready for the unexpected and delight the students who have come to expect seamlessness in all of their interactions.

-Explore seven ways that intelligent digital experiences enable your institution to empower students, engage faculty and activate alumni, and enhance executive and professional education programs.
+Explore seven ways that intelligent digital experiences enable your institution to empower students, engage faculty and activate alumni, and enhance continuing education programs.

 Digital Experiences for Higher Education

 1. Provide Constituents with a Connected, Personalized Experience